 “I wish that more directors would know the language of sound a little better.
 I mean, they learn the language of actors, they learn the language of DPs — to learn a little bit of sound language isn’t going to hurt too much.
-But I find people just get a little overwhelmed by the technical side of it.” – Victoria Samson
+But I find people just get a little overwhelmed by the technical side of it.” – Victoria Sampson

 “A sound editor is a person who tells stories with sound.
 I learned that from my mom; she used to tell mixers that you’re not just a technician, you’re not just a recording mixer, you’re a filmmaker.
-And we help the filmmakers tell their stories using creative sound, sound design, sound effects backgrounds.” – Victoria Samson
+And we help the filmmakers tell their stories using creative sound, sound design, sound effects backgrounds.” – Victoria Sampson

 Highlights This Week

 - What a sound editor does to help the filmmaker’s vision using sounds